When your group is not keeping up with the pace of play of the group in front of you:

 If you hit a tee shot into the woods and suspect that it might be either lost or out-of-bounds, the Rules of Golf allow you to play a second or provisional ball.

-You then have five minutes from the time you reach the spot where you suspect the ball landed to find the ball.
-If it is not found within that five-minute period, you must declare it lost and play your provisional ball with a one-stroke penalty
+You then have three minutes from the time you reach the spot where you suspect the ball landed to find the ball.
+If it is not found within that three-minute period, you must declare it lost and play your provisional ball with a one-stroke penalty

 If, however, you play the provisional ball and subsequently find your original ball in-bounds, you must pick up your provisional and continue to play the original ball, in-bounds.